Csega/PythonCAD3/README.md

 Python 2 and has not been maintained since two years at least, to convert the whole source to Python 3 compatible with the additional goal to convert from PyQt4 to PyQt5 dependency.

+However, since the package is still not fully functional as of (25th October 2019), Csega is intended to do a deep revision of the whole code base using [Porting Python 2 Code to Python 3](https://docs.python.org/3/howto/pyporting.html) official guide.